Mir (singer): Acting career (2012–present)

 On November 11, 2012, Mir was in the reality TV show called The Romantic and Idol.
 He shared the screen time with Jun.
 K of 2PM, Park Hyung-sik of ZE:A, JB of JJ Project/Got7, and Seung Ah of Rainbow, Jei of Fiestar, Nam Ji-hyun of 4Minute, and Hyejeong of AOA.
 All were part of the first season.
-Around 2012 he was on the second season of Law of the Jungle and was known as the 3rd idol on the show.
-On August 11, 2015, Mir was on the kids musical program called "The Fairies in My Arms" alongside Spica's Yang Ji-won and GFriend Sinb, He plays a hero who saves weak children.
+Around 2012, he was on the second season of Law of the Jungle and was known as the 3rd idol on the show.
+On August 11, 2015, Mir was on the kids musical program called "The Fairies in My Arms" alongside Spica's Yang Ji-won and GFriend's Sinb as a hero who saves weak children.

 Personal life

 His sisters are Go Eun-ah and Bang Hyo-sun.
 His parents are Han Sung-sook and Bang Ki-soon.